General FAQs

 What does the word “relevant” mean in legal matters?

+Sometimes a client will mention something to a lawyer and the lawyer will respond, “That’s interesting but it’s not relevant.”
 So what is relevance?
 This is one of the most complicated areas of legal practice.
 Everyone may have an opinion on what is relevant and what is not.
 Relevance is often determined by a judge, either at trial or in a pretrial motion.
 Frequently, lawyers dispute among themselves as to whether something is relevant and should be brought to the attention of a judge or jury – or not relevant and should be ignored.
+Do not be surprised if your lawyer finds some aspects of your case that seem important to you to not be relevant to a judge or jury.
+That is one of the roles of a lawyer, to determine how to best present your case and keep it focused on what is relevant so you can get the maximum recovery.

 Personal Injury